KeyboardKit/KeyboardKit/README.md

 ## Get Started

-With `KeyboardKit`, your input view controllers should inherit from `KeyboardInputViewController` instead of `UIInputViewController`.
-It has a `keyboardStackView` to which you can add components like toolbars, button rows and even collection views The keuyboard extension will automatically be resized to fit the content of this stack view.
+With `KeyboardKit`, your input view controller should inherit from `KeyboardInputViewController` instead of `UIInputViewController`.

+`KeyboardInputViewController` has a `keyboardStackView`, to which you can add components like toolbars, button rows and even collection views.
+Your custom keyboard extension will automatically be resized to fit the content of this stack view.

+Using the `keyboardStackView` is optional.
+You can setup your custom keyboard extension in any way you like.

 ## Keyboard Actions

-`KeyboardKit` comes with a set of actions that can be applied to your keyboard buttons, like `character`s, `backspace`, `newline`, `space`, `keyboard switcher`s etc.
+`KeyboardKit` comes with a set of actions that can be applied to your keyboard buttons, like `character` input, `backspace`, `newline`, `space`, `keyboard switcher`s etc.

-Checkout [this guide][Keyboard-Actions] for more information about the available actions and how to use them.
+Check out [this action guide][Keyboard-Actions] for more information about available actions and how to use them.

 ## Keyboard Types